California: Several dead after shooting at office building | DW | 01.04.2021

-At least four people have died, including a child, after a shooting at an office building in Orange, California.
+At least four people have died, including a child, after a shooting at a two-story office building in Orange, California.
+A fifth person has been injured, while the suspect was also wounded.

 Police on Wednesday said at least four people died after a shooting at a southern California office building.